tranhelen/tranhelen/_posts/2014-06-25-this-is-water.md

 <hr class="small">

-David explains that many people will tell the graduates that the importance of education is to learn how to think.
-He says it’s much deeper than that–it’s about learning how to exercise control over how and what you think.
+David explains many people will tell the graduates that the importance of education is to learn how to think.
+He says it’s much deeper–it's about learning how to exercise control over how and what you think.

 Because I work in the tech industry, I get the privilege to work with some very smart people day in and day out.
 This has however come with an immense self-inflicted pressure to measure myself against the achievements of others.
 This also tends to lead to impostor syndrome, something many people in the industry have identified with.